Dippy

-Dippy is a composite Diplodocus skeleton in Pittsburgh's Carnegie Museum of Natural History, and the holotype of the species Diplodocus carnegii.
+Dippy is a composite Diplodocus skeleton.
+The original skeleton is in Pittsburgh's Carnegie Museum of Natural History, and the holotype of the species Diplodocus carnegii.
 It is considered the most famous single dinosaur skeleton in the world, due to the numerous plaster casts donated by Andrew Carnegie to several major museums around the world at the beginning of the 20th century.
+One well known cast in the United Kingdom was displayed at the Natural History Museum in London from 1905 until 2017.

 The casting and distribution of the skeleton made the word dinosaur a household word; for millions of people it became the first dinosaur they had ever seen.
 It was also responsible for the subsequent popularity of the entire genus Diplodocus, since the skeleton has been on display in more places than any other sauropod dinosaur.

 Its discovery was catalyzed by the announcement of the excavation of a large thigh bone (unrelated to Dippy) by William Reed near Medicine Bow, Wyoming in December 1898.
 On a return trip financed by Carnegie, Reed excavated Sheep Creek Quarry D in which he found the first part of Dippy's skeleton, a toe bone, on July 4, 1899.
 Its discovery on Independence Day, and its use in American diplomacy via Carnegie's international donations of replicas, led to its being nicknamed the "star-spangled dinosaur".
 Dippy became the centrepiece of the Carnegie Museum of Natural History, such that the museum became known as "the house that Dippy built".

 In 2016, a petition to the International Commission on Zoological Nomenclature was being considered which proposed to make Diplodocus carnegii the new type species of Diplodocus.
-The proposal was rejected in 2018, and D. longus has been maintained as the type species.
+The proposal was rejected in 2018, and Diplodocus longus has been maintained as the type species.

 Discovery

 Discovery of a large thigh bone, announced in the New York Journal and Advertiser on December 11, 1898.
 It was this article which first caught Carnegie's attention; in the margin of his copy he wrote to William Holland: “can you buy this for Pittsburgh?”
 The fanciful pictures were scaled up versions of Marsh's 1883 drawing of Brontosaurus.

-The skeleton was found in the upper 10 m of the Talking Rock facies of the Brushy Basin Member of the Morrison Formation, in Albany County, Wyoming.
+The genus Diplodocus was first described in 1878 by Othniel Charles Marsh.
+The skeleton was found in 1898 in the upper 10 m of the Talking Rock facies of the Brushy Basin Member of the Morrison Formation, in Albany County, Wyoming.

 In 1900, John Bell Hatcher was hired by William Jacob Holland as curator of paleontology and osteology for the Carnegie Museum of Natural History, succeeding Jacob Lawson Wortman.
 Hatcher supervised the field expeditions, excavations, investigation and display of Dippy, and named the species for Carnegie.
 Hatcher's monograph on the find was published in 1901 as Diplodocus Marsh: Its Osteology, Taxonomy, and Probable Habits, with a Restoration of the Skeleton.

 It is a composite skeleton comprising: